carlsmith/coffeeshop/docs/shortcuts.md

 CoffeeScript if the chit key ends with `.coffee.md` or `.litcoffee`.

 Beyond these keyboard shortcuts, you control everything using a little API.
-If you're new to CoffeeShop, you should look at the [Builtins](/docs/builtins.md) doc next.
+If you are new to CoffeeShop, you should look at the [Builtins](/docs/builtins.md) doc next.